detuur/mpv-scripts/README.md

 period of silence.

 The default keybind is `F3`.
-You can change this by adding the following line to your input.conf:
+You can change this by adding the following line to your `input.conf`:
 ```
 KEY script-binding skip-to-silence
 ```